Curriculum Development for Programs of Study in Career and Technical Education

 - Students are required to successfully complete Praxis #5411 - Educational Leadership: Administration and Supervision.
 For current testing requirements, visit the ETS: Pennsylvania Test Requirements.

 Since the program is competency based, students can enroll at any point in time.
 Students must complete the application and receive notification that they are officially accepted before they can enroll in coursework.
-Candidates for the comprehensive supervisor certificate are encouraged to matriculate in a master’s degree program at Temple.
+Candidates for the comprehensive supervisor certificate are encouraged to apply to Temple's Career and Technical Education MSEd.

 The minimum requirements for admission to the program are:

-- A graduate or undergraduate grade point average (GPA) of at least a 3.0,
+- a graduate or undergraduate grade point average (GPA) of at least a 3.0, and

 - a strong letter of support from a vocational administrative director and a designated Resident Leadership Resource Person (RLRP).

 Individuals seeking admission to the program must submit:

 - a formal application [Applications can be obtained by calling 215-204-8374],